 Not only will a Montessori floor bed help the child learn to explore freely and fearlessly and to depend on themselves to make important decisions (to sleep or to play—and when?!), but also the child will grow up with the conviction that the world is a safe place to explore and make discoveries.

-The child learns the attitudes and skills of the life-long learner early-on when they are deeply absorbed and never forgotten.
+The child learns the attitudes, independence, and skills of the life-long learner early-on when they are deeply absorbed and never forgotten.

 When to Start Using a Montessori Floor Bed?